brand-alley/magento-pca-predict/README.md

 - Avoid the cost of missed deliveries
 - Improve Customer Service

-If you’re not a UK store owner, and would like this functionality for other countries around the world, you should consider our other module: Smart Address.
+If you're not a UK store owner, and would like this functionality for other countries around the world, you should consider our other module: Smart Address.

-PostcodeAnywhere.co.uk's search credits start at £50 for 1000 lookups.
+[PCA Predicts's](https://www.postcodeanywhere.co.uk/partners/INDIV52356) search credits start at £50 for 1000 lookups.

 #### Customised Checkouts
 We provide instructions on how to integrate the module into the standard Magento OnePage Checkout.
 It’s almost certainly possible to integrate the module into any other Magento Checkouts, but we do not support nor provide instructions for doing so.
 Don’t worry, it shouldn’t take a decent Magento developer much time at all.